Omar-Alaa-Elzanaty/askfm/README.md

 basicly the program depend on id to can answer, you should show the questions that sent to you as it will not appear automatically. used file base system.
 **How to ask question ?**
-you can do that by show id of all Users first from >list system user<
+you can do that by show id of all Users first from *list system user* then choose *Ask question*

+**How to answer ?**

+steps Like as ask question except that you will chose *Answer Question*

+**NOTE**

+-The project still need alot of exceptions handling. (sorry for that) -Username consist from one string with no spaces.
+-Try system from diff. account to can understand how system work.

 ## some of things i will pleasure if you do:
 1. you can tell me what precent of using opp in the project.